Elizabeth Wagmeister: Career

 Wagmeister was offered a job as the assistant to the editor in-chief of TV Guide and moved to New York City where she rose the ranks as a red carpet reporter and writer.

 In 2014, Bonnie Fuller hired her as the senior entertainment editor of Hollywood Life where she ran the gossip site's television and film verticals, and hosted the brand’s daily YouTube series with her videos bringing in over 30 million views.

 Wagmeister was hired by Variety in late 2014 to become the trade magazine's Los Angeles-based TV reporter.
 She is an on-camera host for the digital "Variety Artisans" series, "Variety Contenders" award season interview series and "Variety On Delta" in-flight entertainment.

 She frequently appears on local, national, and digital news, including Entertainment Tonight, Access Hollywood, Today, Good Morning America, CBS This Morning, The Wendy Williams Show, The Talk, and is a regular guest contributor on Fox 11 News in Los Angeles.
-She has been featured as an entertainment expert on NPR and Sirius XM, and has moderated panels for shows including Modern Family and Lifetime's Unreal.
+She has been featured as an entertainment expert on NPR and SiriusXM, and has moderated panels for shows including Modern Family and Lifetime's Unreal.
 In 2016, she began a weekly entertainment segment on Good Day L.A.

 In July 2016, she was named a co-host on Fox's daily entertainment news show Page Six TV, which filmed in New York City.
 The series launched into national syndication in September 2017 and was renewed for a second season in 2018.

 She was named onto Forbes 30 Under 30 list in the media category for 2019.